 A key factor of any investing is that portfolio diversification matters.
 The idea is that holding many different types of assets reduces risk inside your portfolio in the long and short term.
 Imagine briefly that your portfolio consists of stock from only one company.

 If that stock drops, your whole portfolio drops.
 However, if your portfolio contains stocks from 100 different companies, if one company does poorly, the effect on the rest of your portfolio will be relatively small.

 A diverse portfolio contains many different asset classes, such as stocks, bonds, and cash equivalents as mentioned above.
 And within those asset classes a diverse portfolio holds many different types of assets across size, geographies and sectors, for example.

 The basic principle behind diversification is that assets in a diverse portfolio are not perfectly correlated.
 In other words, they react differently to different market conditions.

-Domestic stocks for example, might react differently than European stocks should US markets start to struggle.
-Or energy sector stocks will react differently than technology stocks.
+Domestic stocks for example, might react differently than European stocks should U.S. markets start to struggle.
+Or investing in energy stocks will be different than tech-stock investing.
 So, if oil prices drop, energy sector stocks might take a hit, while tech might be less affected.

 5. Starting Investing Early